Austin Kafentzis

-Austin Kafentzis (born April 10, 1996) is an American football linebacker who is currently a free agent.
-He played college football with the BYU Cougars.
+Austin Kafentzis (born April 10, 1996) is an American former college football linebacker who played for the BYU Cougars.

 High school

 As a Freshman at Jordan High School in Sandy, Utah, he led the Jordan Beetdiggers to the 5A state semifinals, where he broke his collarbone.
 He threw for 3,199 yards on the season, ran for 1,377 yards and was responsible for 45 touchdowns that season.
 His total offensive yardage placed him at fifth all-time in Utah state history.
 Kafentzis and his teammates were invited to ESPN's 7-on-7 tournament, an honor no other Utah school had ever accomplished.
 As a freshman Kafentzis was a first-team all-state player and was named the MaxPreps High School Freshman of the Year.
 Sports Illustrated named him as a "Future Game Changer."

 As a sophomore Kafentzis led the Beetdiggers to a 5A state title with 3,018 yards passing and 32 touchdowns, while rushing for 1,884 yards and 26 touchdowns.
 Kafentzis was named the MaxPreps National Sophomore of the Year and the 2012 and 2014 Utah Gatorade Player of the Year.

 Kafentzis is the only four-time 1st team unanimous all-state selection at any position in the history of Utah high school football.
 There have been two three time 1st team selections in the history of Utah high school football.

 In addition to his football accomplishments, Kafentzis also holds the Utah Class 5A records for the Javelin throw (217' 9 1/2"), breaking the previous records as a high school freshman.
 Kafentzis is also a three-time state champ in the javelin (freshman, sophomore, and junior, did not compete as a senior to enroll early at Wisconsin for football).